surprisehighway/craft-taxcloud/README.md

 ![Screenshot](resources/img/tax-categories.png)

-> **Warning** Don't change the tax category handles, they are used to keep the categories in sync so you could potentially cause duplicates.
+> **Warning:** Don't change the tax category handles, they are used to keep the categories in sync so you could potentially cause duplicates.
 Note that the handle is the actual [TIC code](https://taxcloud.com/TIC) value that is sent to TaxCloud.
 You can change the name and description.

 ## Step 3: Check your store location